 ❖ To capture a mosaic manually

-- If you have not started a session, on the dashboard, select Do not capture mosaic from the Mosaic capture list.
+- If you have not started a session, on the dashboard, select Custom Mosaic from the Mosaic capture list.
 Then, click Start Session.

 - In the Session view, use the Camera View and move the stage to the desired position.